andreeeeaaaaas/my-digital-space/README.md

 - Based on Jekyll, a static website generator
 - Supports Roam-style double bracket link syntax to other notes
 - Creates backlinks to other notes automatically
-- Features link previews on hover
+- Features link previews on hover using ({% include link-previews.html wrapperQuerySelector="content" %})
 - Includes graph visualization of the notes and their links
 - Features a simple and responsive design
 - Supports Markdown or HTML notes